shrey2003/undercut-f1/README.md

 - Terminal graphics rely on [SkiaSharp](https://github.com/mono/SkiaSharp).
 I've statically linked all the skia libs, so you shouldn't need to download skia.
 However, skia does rely on `libfontconfig` which may not be installed on your system by default.
   - On Linux apt-based systems, you can install with `apt install libfontconfig`
   - On Mac with brew, you can install with `brew install fontconfig`
+- Guided F1 TV sign in (see [F1 TV Account Login](#f1-tv-account-login)) uses the <https://github.com/webview/webview> library to launch a WebView and guide you through sign in.
+This isn't required functionality, F1 TV sign-in can be done manually or completely ignored.
+  - On Windows/Mac, this should work with the natively installed WebView2 and WebKit respectively.
+  - On Linux, this uses WebKitGTK which may or may not already be installed.
+See [webview's documentation for more](https://github.com/webview/webview#linux-and-bsd).

 #### Install and run as a dotnet tool